nwhetsell/language-csound/README.md

 [Open an issue](https://github.com/nwhetsell/language-csound/issues), or [fork this project and make a pull request](https://guides.github.com/activities/forking/).

-## Updating the Opcode Regex Patterns
+## Updating the Opcode Regex Pattern

-The [Csound grammar](https://github.com/nwhetsell/language-csound/blob/master/grammars/csound.cson) contains two long regex patterns that match Csound’s built-in opcodes.
-These regex patterns are generated using tools from [Pygments](http://pygments.org).
-To update the regex patterns on macOS, enter in Terminal
+The [Csound grammar](https://github.com/nwhetsell/language-csound/blob/master/grammars/csound.cson) contains a long regex pattern that matches Csound’s built-in opcodes.
+This regex pattern is generated using tools from [Pygments](http://pygments.org).
+To update the regex pattern on macOS, enter in Terminal

 ```sh
 cd ~/.atom/packages/language-csound/grammars